chase-moskal/renraku/README.md

 &nbsp; &nbsp; 🔓 cors rules for public endpoints
 &nbsp; &nbsp; 🔒 public key whitelist for signed requests

-## *RENRAKU* school on web api best practices
+## RENRAKU'S SCHOOL ON WEB API BEST PRACTICES

 - renraku began with the principal: *"a good api library should simply disappear".* api libraries should abstract away the api details to such a degree that calling remote methods looks the same as calling local methods
-- i will try to explain renraku by sharing the lessons i've learned while developing and using renraku privately for years
+- here we explain renraku by sharing the lessons learned while developing and using renraku privately for years

-### ⛩️ lesson one: wisdom is knowing the right path to take
+### ⛩️ RENRAKU LESSON ONE — *wisdom is knowing the right path to take*

 - traditionally to call an api, you'll often find a nasty old pattern along these lines:
   ```js